 Looking for a new home?

-We have a bit of an unusual situation...2 properties that Tecumseh Land Trust holds easements on are up for sale.
-If you are an interested buyer, we would be happy to explain the specifications of the easement with you.
+2 properties that Tecumseh Land Trust hold easements on are up for sale.
+If you are an interested buyer, we would be happy to explain the specifications of the easement to you.
 Give us a call at 937-767-9490.
-The property locations are:
+The locations are:

 3194 Snively Road, Yellow Springs